audionerd/RubberBandUGens/README.md

     cmake .. -DSC_PATH=/path/to/supercollider
     make

-Copy the resulting `RubberBand.scx` and `RubberBand.sc` to your SuperCollider extensions folder (e.g. `~/Library/Application Support/SuperCollider/Extensions/`), then recompile the class library.
+Copy the resulting `RubberBand.scx`, `RubberBand.sc`, and `RubberBandLoop.sc` to your SuperCollider extensions folder (e.g. `~/Library/Application Support/SuperCollider/Extensions/`), then recompile the class library.
 See [DEVELOPER.md](DEVELOPER.md) for detailed setup, install commands, and rebuild workflows.

 ### Quick Example